.

 In this arid environment, you must always carry sufficient water in the field and drink frequently.
 You will also spend most of the day working in direct sun.
 Even on cool days, use and re-apply high-SPF sunscreen and high-SPF lip balm and wear protective clothing (long sleeves, broad-brimmed hats, and sunglasses).

-Severe thunderstorms can occur any time but are rare in late summer and autumn.
+Severe thunderstorms can occur anytime but are rare in late summer and autumn.
 Strong winds are also possible and can create dust storms.
-The temperature can vary greatly from day to night and from day to day.
-Bring clothing that can be layered and a bandana or scarf for protection from windborne dust and sand and carry waterproof clothing.
+The temperature can vary significantly from day to night and from day to day.
+Bring clothing that can be layered and a bandana or scarf for protection from windborne dust and sand, and carry waterproof clothing.

 ISOLATION/COMMUNICATIONS